Puduchatram

-Puduchatram is a town panchayat located in the Namakkal district of Tamil Nadu state, India.
-The latitude 11.384679 and longitude 78.162495 are the geocoordinates of Puduchatram.
+Puduchatram is a Village located in the Namakkal district of Tamil Nadu state, India.
 It is the headquarter of Puduchatram block.

 History

 Government higher secondary School is a past years in Annachatram.
 Annachatram process is passengers eat and staying.
 After some years that name has changed into Puduchatram.
 This village located on Salem to Namakkal NH7.
 Nowadays, this village is one of the very fast growing area in Namakkal District.
 Having lot of facilities like 24 Hrs Bus facility, Kavery river water facility, Hospital, Bank, School, College, Market, Shops and all basic needs available in this area.
 Railway Station held at Kannurpatty for Puduchatram.